About Jessica Suetsugu

 If we do have shared lived experiences, then this may make it easier to build rapport and a sense of safety when discussing certain topics.
 (Even if we don’t, I always endeavour to create a safe space for clients).

-My Lived Experience
+Cultural Awareness and Lived Experience

 Unfortunately, this is not the reality of the world, but I hope to provide a safe space for my clients and those around me, to be themselves fully.
+That is why, I see things through a trauma-informed therapy lens.

 As an Asian Australian woman, I have experienced various forms of discrimination throughout my life.
 Experiencing this first and second-hand, has led to one of my core values that all people, regardless of gender, race, religion, sexuality etc., deserve the same basic human rights.